judgelord/regextable/README.md

 ### Advanced Usage

-Shows how to use optional arguments for more control, such as filtering by IDs, date ranges, and removing acronyms.
-Useful when you want to narrow the matches, not clean the text, or choose to display messages.
+Shows how to use optional arguments for more control, such as filtering by date ranges and removing acronyms.
+Useful when you want to narrow the matches, not clean the text, specifying returned columns, or choose to display messages.

 ``` r
 # Advanced usage with optional filters